Can I Cook It

 3 min read

 Real caramelised onions take time — 30-40 minutes, not 5.
-But the deep, sweet, complex flavor they add to burgers, pizzas, pasta, and sandwiches is worth every minute.
-Once you nail this technique, you'll find excuses to add them to everything.
+But the deep, sweet, complex flavor they add to burgers, pizzas, and pasta is worth every minute.

 1